 Born in Austria and now living in France, Robert Stadler is one of the few contemporary designers who productively unite art and design.
 His works explore and creatively play with the boundary separating art and design, the boundary which classifies objects as products or as works of art.

 One of Stadler’s central themes is the increasing digitalisation and resulting repeatability and non-binding character it brings to the physical or visual world.
 Consumption and production are key issues which he also takes up in his work.
-The planned exhibition at the Lipsiusbau in Dresden will be the first in the German-speaking region to present works by the designer and his critical view of our world of objects.
+The exhibition at the Lipsiusbau in Dresden was the first in the German-speaking region to present works by the designer and his critical view of our world of objects.

 Artistic director: Robert Stadler (FR/AT)

 Curator: Alexis Vaillant (FR)

 Artist: Robert Stadler (FR/AT)

 Works from the Robert Stadler Collection: Richard Artschwager, Sammy Engramer, Aaron Garber-Maikovska, Jaya Howey, Hans-Christian Lotz, William G. Webb

 Participating SKD museums: Old Masters Gallery, Green Vault, Arts and Crafts Museum, Mathematical- Physical Salon, Saxon Folk Art Museum, Dresden Museum of Ethnology, Porcelain Collection, Sculpture Collection

 Works on loan included pieces by Lucas Cranach the Younger, Agostino Carracci, Johann Joachim Kaendler, Paul Kindermann, Wilhelm Wagenfeld and anonymous masters – from the areas of the fine arts, handicrafts, mirabilia, antiques and modern consumer goods.